Critical and Strategic Minerals and Materials

 The Critical and Strategic Minerals and Materials Initiative aims to secure a stable domestic critical material supply chain.
 Our initiative addresses technical and economic challenges in extracting, processing and manufacturing these materials.

-INL focuses on selective and sustainable sourcing, advanced separation and recovery techniques, and developing high-quality feedstocks for advanced manufacturing.
+INL focuses on selective sourcing, advanced separation and recovery techniques, and developing high-quality feedstocks for advanced manufacturing.
 INL experts use the lab’s unique capabilities, strategic partnerships and cutting-edge technologies to create innovative solutions that enhance resource efficiency.

 By integrating artificial intelligence, market analysis, nonproliferation and advanced manufacturing, INL leads the nation in pioneering research and innovative solutions that support America’s energy dominance and technological advancement.